 Notification

-If approved, the proposed rules would become effective on filing with the Secretary of State’s office, which DEQ would do before the end of October 2013.
-DEQ would then notify affected parties by posting on the agency rulemaking website and by direct e-mail through distribution to the rulemaking email list for the proposal to interested parties.
+If approved, the proposed rules would become effective on filing with the Secretary of State’s office before the end of October 2013.
+DEQ would notify affected parties by posting the information on the agency rulemaking website and direct e-mail through distribution to the rulemaking email list for the proposal to interested parties.

-All potentially affected sources have been notified of the proposed rule changes through the DEQ rulemaking process, and DEQ air quality permitting staff has been provided copies of notices sent to potentially affected permit holders.
-Further outreach to potentially affected sources in proximity to near-roadway NO2 monitors may occur on an as-needed basis, depending on future DEQ monitoring results.
+DEQ has notified all potentially affected sources.

 Compliance and enforcement